Joseph Zaia, Dept. of Biochemistry

 The mission of this research effort is to catalyze progress in glycoprotein and proteoglycan biochemistry by gaining insight into the biological implications of the structural diversity of these molecules.

 - Proteoglycans are found on the surfaces of every mammalian cell and in extracellular matrices, yet their functions are not well understood.
-Research focuses on sequencing glycosaminoglycans using mass spectrometry and determining the domain structure and protein binding properties of these molecules.
+We are developing methods for sequencing glycosaminoglycans using mass spectrometry and determining the domain structure and protein binding properties of these molecules.